one-data-cookie/one-data-cookie.github.io/_notes/analytics-engineering/Contemplate on who the analysts of today and tomorrow are.md

 1. It becomes the barrier between engineering and analytics.
 Data teams can enthusiastically hire creative historians, sociologists, and political scientists who are exceptional communicators rather than mathematicians who are passable coders.
 With the help and support of analytics engineers, analysts can learn the technical skills they need and focus on being the curious puzzle solvers they are.
 2. It becomes the bleed.
 It’s the conjunction that puts analysts and engineers in the same sentence, creating a continuous spectrum from each role to the next.
 Analysts, once they become technical enough, “graduate” to becoming analytics engineers.
 Senior analysts aren’t analytical specialists, but data generalists who can be both analyst and engineer.
 Though analytics engineering widens what we consider to be technical, technical skills are still the ruler by which we measure ourselves.
 - I hope we choose the former path—for ourselves and, more importantly, for the versions of my brother who are looking for open doors, and more than capable of doing the work on the other side of ours.
+- The point of AEs isn’t to trade off the technical knowledge for the analytical skills, but to elevate analysis done by analysts, not self-serve drag and drop madlib stuff.
+- Great analytics engineers need to be good analysts.
+A really good AE should be `50% AE, 25% analyst, and 25% project manager`.
+(Both from [here](https://getdbt.slack.com/archives/C02A4CHCD2S/p1628256268037000).)